gerald1248/bottomless-datacentre-slides/deck/slides.combined.md.txt

 ```
 <aside class="notes" data-markdown>
-Here is a more realistic description of cloud datacentres.
+Here is a better description of cloud datacentres.
+Miles of cables pin these fortified data warehouses to the ground.
 </aside>

 # COMPUTE-1 AND UP {bg=#fff44d}